jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 === Deny

-In case the pod owner never wants to save a resource that cannot be saved by their @sgv description, the root resource collection would need to have a client control of "no control" and no notification collection should be made.
+In case the pod owner never wants to store a resource that cannot be stored by their @sgv description, the root resource collection would need to have a client control of "no control" and no notification collection should be made.

 // === Pitfalls of Shape Trees